By David Joel Miller.

 We used to talk about addiction and think there were just a handful of people with that problem; we blamed them for their disorder.
 We now know that long before someone becomes addicted they can have serious problems in their relationships with substances.
 We now are talking about substance use disorders.

 We talked for a long time about the “seriously and persistently mentally ill” as if they were somehow different from us.
 We now know that mental illness is on a continuum.
-That emotional problems, depression, anxiety, stress related issues, can overwhelm anyone.
+Those emotional problems, depression, anxiety, stress related issues, can overwhelm anyone.

 Is it really that common to have both problems?
-Why do we say now that co-occurring disorders are an expectation not an acceptation?”
+Why do we say now that co-occurring disorders are an expectation, not an acceptation?”

-So far in my career as a therapist I have worked with substance abusers.
+So far in my career as a therapist, I have worked with substance abusers.
 I have worked in locked psychiatric hospitals with those on an involuntary hold for wanting to kill themselves or others.
 I have also been able to work with adolescents in crisis.

 In every one of these settings, the number of clients who had both issues was large.
 Why do the two problems so often exist in the same person?
 Here are some of the reasons that both disorders so often co-exist in the same person.

-1. Two issues, substance use disorders and a mental or emotional illness are relatively common in our society.
+1. Two issues, substance use disorders, and a mental or emotional illness are relatively common in our society.

 Far short of addiction there are plenty of people who attend DUI School, lose days of work or get into arguments with their spouses as a direct result of substance misuse.

 Most families have one or more person in them who has been so depressed or so anxious that they missed work or stopped participating in family and social activities.

 2. Having a mental or emotional problem increase the risk of using and abusing substances.